MIFID II - REVISED MARKETS IN FINANCIAL INSTRUMENTS DIRECTIVE (MIFID) AND MARKETS IN FINANCIAL INSTRUMENTS REGULATION (MIFIR)

-Yes, the implication of MiFID II for each product group by asset class varies and we have developed more detailed information for F&O, Cash Equities and Custody & Fund Services.
+Yes, the implication of MiFID II for each product group by asset class varies and we have developed more detailed information for F&O, Cash Equities and Securities Services.
 Please reach out to your representative or email JPMorgan Regulatory Updates.

-- I am a client of J.P.
-Morgan’s Custody & Fund services – does MiFID II impact me?
+7. I am a client of J.P.
+Morgan’s Securities Services – does MiFID II impact me?